The Coastal Skipper Course is an advanced course focused on improving your skippering techniques.

 Understands action to be taken when abandoning to the liferaft and during helicopter and lifeboat rescues

-Full details of the Coastal Skipper Course can be found HERE.
+Full details of the Coastal Skipper Course.